spl/databrary/README.md

     ./dev

 The first time you run it'll but the DB indexes.
 Once it is finished with those run ./dev again.
 If schemabrary fails to build change db.host in databrary.conf to "localhost".
+Now we have to load the DB image into the database.

+    ./runsql restore $DBFILE

+Once the database is populated we need to build the solr index and load that.

+    bash solr/scripts/setup_solr.sh

 ### Postgres